adeadedeji72/dareyio-pbl-project22/project22-deploy-app-k8s.md

         - containerPort: 80
           protocol: TCP
 ~~~
 In the above spec file, under the selector, **matchLabels** and **matchExpression** are used to specify the key-value pair.
 The matchLabel works exactly the same way as the equality-based selector, and the matchExpression is used to specify the set based selectors.
-This feature is the main differentiator between ReplicaSet and previously mentioned obsolete ReplicationController.
+This feature is the main differentiator between *ReplicaSet* and previously mentioned obsolete *ReplicationController*.

 Get the replication set:
 ~~~